Alexander Ferlazzo

 Alexander Michael Ferlazzo (born 3 April 1995) is an Australian luger who has competed since 2012.
+He represented Australia at the 2014, 2018, 2022, and 2026 Winter Olympics.

+Career

-He competed in the first-ever Youth Olympics in Innsbruck, Austria, where he finished 19th out of 25th.
+Ferlazzo competed in the first-ever Youth Olympics in Innsbruck, Austria, where he finished 19th out of 25th.
 Ferlazzo also competed for Australia at the 2014 Winter Olympics in Sochi, Russia.
 He finished 33rd in the men's single competition, 6.518 seconds behind gold medal winner Felix Loch.

+Personal life

+Born in Australia, Ferlazzo is of Italian descent.